 Professor of Surgery, Orthopaedics, Weill Cornell Medical College

-No orthopaedic injury is complex as Dr. Helfet is world renowned expert for treatment of complex fractures of the extremities, pelvis and acetabulum, etc (please see below).
-He also has vast expertise in treatment of nonunions, malunions, correction of post-traumatic deformity and limb lengthening, athletic stress fractures and sports fractures, surgical treatment of congenital hip dysplasia, and hip preservation.
+No orthopaedic injury is complex as Dr. Helfet is world-renowned expert for the treatment of complex fractures of the extremities, pelvis and acetabulum, etc (please see below).
+He also has vast expertise in the treatment of nonunions, malunions, correction of post-traumatic deformity and limb lengthening, athletic stress fractures and sports fractures, surgical treatment of congenital hip dysplasia, and hip preservation.

 Dr. Helfet has performed extensive clinical and laboratory research with well over 250 published articles in the speciality of Orthopaedic Trauma, which is presented in scientific conferences both nationally and internationally and widely published in leading medical journals.

 - Minimally invasive surgery

 - Fractures and dislocations of both the upper and lower extremities